-The Trust consisted of four schools at 31 August 2022.
-We remain keen to expand the trust to bring in new converter academies and/or to sponsor further schools in the future, should there be an appropriate opportunity.
-We are an accredited academy sponsor and have leadership team in place to respond at short notice

-The Trust is in constant conversation with representatives of the Office of the Regional Schools Commissioner (Department for Education).
+We remain keen to expand the trust in future by bringing in additional converter academies, establishing an additional free school, and/or sponsoring further schools facing challenging circumstances, should there be an appropriate opportunity.
+We are an accredited academy sponsor and have strong central capacity in place.
+The Trust is in regular conversation with representatives of the Regional Director's office at the Department for Education.